oughtinc/primer/chapters/verifiers/checking-reasoning-steps.md

 # Checking reasoning steps

-Let's change the interface of the verifier so that it doesn't just take an answer, but also a sequence of reasoning steps leading up to it.
-This way, we can check each step independently and get a probability that it's correct.
+Let’s change the interface of the verifier so that it doesn’t just take an answer, but also a sequence of reasoning steps leading up to it.
+This way, we can check each step independently and get a probability that it’s correct.

 ## **Representing and rendering reasoning steps**

-First, let's represent reasoning steps as a list (so that we can more easily manipulate them programmatically) and make a function to render them as a string (so that we can use them in prompts):
+First, let’s represent reasoning steps as a list (so that we can more easily manipulate them programmatically) and make a function to render them as a string (so that we can use them in prompts):

 {% code title="verify/utils.py" overflow="wrap" %}
 ```python